Lords of Sounds and Lesser Things

 Lords of Sounds and Lesser Things is a 2005 EP released independently by the American alternative rock band Veruca Salt and self-distributed through their Velveteen Records label.

 The EP features five new songs and a recording of Richard Patrick of Filter repeatedly yelling "I got my pants on!"
 Two of the songs (Save You and The Sun) were re-recorded for the band's fourth full-length record, IV.
-The EP was originally available only directly from the band on tour or via their website however it can now be found on most major online distributors.
+The EP was released in order to introduce fans to songs they intended on playing during their 2005 tour.
+It was initially released only via the band on tour or their website however it can now be found on most major online distributors.